 As I have loved you.
 How DID Jesus love us?
 By befriending and eating with outcasts and sinners, collaborators and prostitutes, the unclean, the impure, the unloved.
 By stretching the boundaries of his own love.
 By self-sacrificial life and death.
 By this everyone will know that you are my disciples, if you have this kind of love for one another.

-Love's challenge - the call to ever widening, ever expansive circles of love.
-Love in all forms (meditation one) to live and die for love (meditation two) embodying the qualities of gentleness and generosity (meditation three).
+Love's challenge - the call to ever widening, ever expansive circles of love: love in all forms (Meditation One), to live and die for love (Meditation Two), and embodying the qualities of gentleness and generosity (Meditation Three).
 As we mature in love, our love and our actions have no boundaries (the Last Word.)

 Beloved, love and let yourself be loved.
 Have a lovely week. - Suzanne

-Meditation One (introit) whatever way love's camel takes My heart has become capable of every form: It is a pasture for gazelles And a monastery for Christian monks, And a temple for idols, And the pilgrim's Ka'ba, And the tablets of the Torah, And the Book of the Koran.
+Meditation One (Introit) hWatever Way Love's Camel Takes My heart has become capable of every form: It is a pasture for gazelles And a monastery for Christian monks, And a temple for idols, And the pilgrim's Ka'ba, And the tablets of the Torah, And the Book of the Koran.
 I follow the religion of Love: Whatever way love's camel takes, That is my religion, my faith. -Ibn Arabi 1165-1240 The Essential Mystics, Andrew Harvey, ed.

 Bride Ekklisia and Groom Christ, Unknown Illustrator of Petrus Comestar's Bible Historiale